sindresorhus/npm-name-cli/readme.md

   Examples
     $ npm-name chalk
     ✖ chalk is unavailable
-    $ npm-name foo
+    $ npm-name abc123
-    ⚠ foo is squatted
+    ⚠ abc123 is squatted
     $ npm-name unicorn-cake
     ✔ unicorn-cake is available
     $ npm-name @sindresorhus/is unicorn-cake